Income & Debt Details

 The Debt-to-Income (DTI) ratio is perhaps the most important percentage in your financial life after your credit score.
 In the 2026 Indian banking landscape, lenders use this ratio to determine your repayment capacity.
 If your DTI is too high, it signals to the bank that you are "over-leveraged"—meaning even a small financial setback could lead to a default.

 Our DTI Calculator India helps you see your profile through the eyes of a bank manager.
 Whether you are planning to buy a house in Bangalore or a car in Mumbai, checking your DTI ratio first ensures you don't face a painful loan rejection.
+Lowering your DTI often requires increasing income; see our Side Income Tool for inspiration.

 The Indian Home Loan Benchmarks